 Here’s the kicker.
 Under Dutch law a visitor must be informed about what each cookie does, but as a website builder you cannot know what foreign cookies do.
 You have only control over your own code, but not over code that is hosted elsewhere.
 You may set up a test environment to mimic the behaviour of your visitors and use that to read out the cookies that the social and advertising networks place on your test computer, but how you can you be sure that you get the exact same cookies as your visitors?
 You neither own nor know the code that places cookies, so ultimately you cannot know what cookies are being placed.

 For instance, a foreign website may set different cookies based on your locality, your IP number, whether or not you are logged into their service and they may set cookies based on your previous surfing behaviour.
-Your visitors may receive an entirely set of cookies.
+Each visitor may receive an entirely unique set of cookies.

 In order to let your website comply with the Dutch cookie law, you cannot let foreign sites set any cookie when somebody visits your website unless you have your visitor’s permission to do so.